jmettraux/Intrigue/README.md

 ### + - / * = < <= > >= abs
 as expected

+### quotient remainder modulo
+accepts two integers, returns the quotient, remainder or modulo result as an integer

 ### float integer
 convert to float and integer respectively;
-will probably need to introduce "exact->inexact" and vice versa.
+will probably need to introduce "exact->inexact" and vice versa

 ### symbol->string ->string
 as expected